linthtml/linthtml/packages/core/src/rules/doctype-first/README.md

 <!DOCTYPE html>
 ```

-The following patterns are not considerd violations:
+The following patterns are not considered violations:

 ```html
 <!DOCTYPE html>